mlgupta/keyper-docs/source/SSH Config.md

 # SSH Server Config

 ## Server Config (Key Based Authentication)
 For a Linux server to be able to work with keyper and access centralized SSH Public Key for a user, it must be running an SSH server that supports the *AuthorizedKeysCommand* option in *sshd_config* (OpenSSH 6.8 or newer).
-The following instructions were written for RHEL/CentOS type of Linux systems.
+The following instructions were written for the RHEL/CentOS type of Linux systems.
 If you are using any other flavor, you may need to tweak the instructions a little.

-Following steps need to be performed on each linux server you want to be part of keyper:
+Following steps need to be performed on each Linux server you want to be part of keyper:
-1. Login as root on linux server
+1. Login as root on Linux server
 2. Go to SSH config directory
     ```console
      # cd /etc/ssh